A Practical Guide for Persistent Pain Therapy

-This is a 2 day course that will take place on Saturday, May 29 and Sunday, May 30th from 10 AM EST - 6 PM EST on each day.
+This is a 2-day course that will take place on Saturday, November 27th and Sunday, November 28th 2021 from 10 AM EST (7 AM PST) - 6 PM EST (3 PM PST) each day.

 - Setting the Scene: What is pain?
 What are we hoping to achieve?

 - The Neurobiology of Pain: Helping people understand why it hurts in their own words.

 - Developing Teaching Skills: Optimise your patient education toolkit & learn practical ways to guide, empower & engage people.

 - The Language of Pain: Develop your communication skills & help people to express their experience of living with pain.

 - Pain & the Affective Mind: Combining psychological treatment skills with physical rehabilitation and manual therapy.